← Resources · July 02, 2026

 • Japan lifted its ban on arms exports in 2014, enabling defence technology transfers — a prerequisite for this type of cooperation.

-Connection to this news: The UNICORN agreement is India and Japan's first joint defence co-development project, a milestone that signals a qualitative shift from buyer-seller relations to technology partnership in defence.
+The UNICORN agreement is India and Japan's first joint defence co-development project, a milestone that signals a qualitative shift from buyer-seller relations to technology partnership in defence.

 Bio-Energy and India's Rural Energy Transition